bazqux/bazqux-api/README.md

 Getting lists of all/unread items/ids in json/atom formats,
-marking items read/unread, starring, tagging, adding/removing/renaming of subscriptions, folders and tags, custom subscriptions ordering -- everything is supported.
+marking items read/unread, starring, tagging, adding/removing/renaming of subscriptions, folders and tags (smart streams works like tags from API), custom subscriptions ordering -- everything is supported.

 ### Warning!